MaterializeInc/materialize/doc/user/content/cloud/get-started-with-cloud.md

 * Exploring common patterns like joins and time-windowing

-## Sign up and deploy
+## Sign up

 1. Sign up for Materialize Cloud at [https://cloud.materialize.com](https://cloud.materialize.com/signup/).

 1. Once your account has been created, [log in](https://cloud.materialize.com).

-1. If you've been invited to an existing workspace, you can go directly to the [connection instructions](#connect).
-Otherwise, a dialog asks you to create a workspace.
-Enter a name and click **Next**.
+1. If you've been invited to an existing workspace, jump directly to [Deploy and Connect](#deploy-and-connect).
+Otherwise, a dialog will ask you to create a workspace.

-1. Materialize Cloud asks if you want to invite other users.
-For the purposes of this demonstration, just click **Skip**.
-(You can always add other users later.)
+    Enter a name, and click **Next**.

-1. On the **New deployment** tab, enter the name of your new deployment in the **Title**  field and click **Create**.
+## Deploy and connect

-    Names must be unique per workspace.
-By default, deployment size is set to **XSmall**, but as a free user you can also select **Small** from the dropdown.
-Larger sizes are also available to enterprise users.
+1. In the deployments page, click [**Create deployment**](../create-deployments) in the upper right corner.
+Enter a unique **Name** (or use the default) and choose **Extra small** (XS) as the deployment size.

-    If you know in advance that you need a larger size for your use case, [contact us](../support) to discuss the details.
+    Then, click **Create**.

-    After you create a deployment, you are taken to the [Deployments](https://cloud.materialize.com/deployments) page.
-When the deployment status message reads `Ready to receive connections`, you can proceed to the next step.
+    **Note:** The size of new deployments is set to Extra small (XS) by default, which is enough to run this walkthrough.
+For more information on deployment sizes, check [Account Limits](../account-limits).

-## Connect
+1. Once the status message reads `HEALTHY`, the deployment is ready for connections!

-To connect to Materialize, you'll need to install TLS certificates on your local machine to connect.
-You can obtain these on the [Deployments](https://cloud.materialize.com/deployments) page.
+    Before you can connect, though, you need to install some TLS certificates on your local machine.

 {{% cloud-connection-details %}}